How to Exfoliate Lips: A Complete Guide to Soft, Smooth Lips - StansOut Beauty Company

 Step 1: Prepare Your Lips

 Prepping your lips is the first thing to ensure the exfoliation process is smooth and effective.
-Start by washing your lips with warm water to remove any remnants of lip gloss, lipstick, or dirt.
+Start by washing your lips with warm water to remove any remnants of dirt such as lipstick, or lipgloss.
 The warm water will help soften the skin on your lips, making it easier to exfoliate dead skin from the lips.
 Clean and gently pat your lips dry using a soft towel without rubbing too hard, since the skin of your lips is very sensitive and may get irritated easily.

 Step 2: Apply Exfoliant